 When using the CD welding process, the weld times are short, on the order of 10 milliseconds.
 Short weld times are beneficial when stud welding aluminum to prevent heat conduction away from the weld zone.
 Even with the standard fast CD weld times, aluminum needs to be as fast as possible.

 There are two primary techniques for CD welding Gap and Contact.
 When using the contact method, to increase the speed the user needs to add spring pressure to the tool.
-For the gap CD process the user needs to add more lift or initial gap to increase the speed.
+For the gap CD process, the user needs to add more lift or an initial gap to increase the speed.

 If studs are failing, it is useful to look at the bottom of the failed weld.
 If the weld face of the aluminum stud is fully or partially shiny, it indicates that the aluminum was melted and then cooled prior to being fused.
 If the surface is rough and a dull gray this indicates areas of fusion.
 If it stud appears shiny, it did not reach the weld zone quickly enough and the speed must be increased.
 Next time: Aluminum-drawn arc stud welding.

 To discover more about best practices surrounding stud welding aluminum, as well as stud welding processes, contact the Image Industries team today.